fbrand-code/RyanSim-Lua/README.md

 It is built in Lua using LOVE2D as well as uses the Talkies framework.

-To play the game, ensure you have Lua and Love2D.
-Then open the examp.love file.
+To play the game, unzip the folder and select RyanSim.exe.

 Built entirely in two days.